needle-mirror/com.unity.test-framework.performance/Documentation~/index.md

 **[Version(string version)]** - Performance tests should be versioned with every change.
 If not specified it will be assumed to be 1.
 This is essential when comparing results as we results will vary anytime the test changes.

-## SampleGroupDefinition
+## SampleGroup

-**struct SampleGroupDefinition** - used to define how a measurement is used in reporting and in regression detection.
+**class SampleGroup** - represents a group of samples with the same purpose that share a name, sample unit and whether increase is better.

 Optional parameters
-- **name** : Name of the measurement.
+- **Name** : Name of the measurement.
 If unspecified a default name of "Time" will be used.
-- **sampleUnit** : Unit of the measurement to report samples in.
+- **Unit** : Unit of the measurement to report samples in.
 Possible values are:
 Nanosecond, Microsecond, Millisecond, Second, Byte, Kilobyte, Megabyte, Gigabyte
-- **aggregationType** : Preferred aggregation (default is median).
-Possible values are:
-Median, Average, Min, Max, Percentile
-- **percentile** : If aggregationType is Percentile, the percentile value used for the aggregation. e.g. 0.95.
-- **increaseIsBetter** : Determines whether or not an increase in the measurement value should be considered a progression (performance improved) or a performance regression.
-Default is false. **NOTE:** This value is not used directly in the Performance Testing Extension, but recorded for later use in a reporting tool (such as the [Unity Performance Benchmark Reporter](https://github.com/Unity-Technologies/PerformanceBenchmarkReporter/wiki)) to determine whether or not a performance regression has occurred when used with a baseline result set.
+- **IncreaseIsBetter** : Determines whether or not an increase in the measurement value should be considered a progression (performance improved) or a performance regression.
+Default is false.
-- **threshold** : The threshold, as a percentage of the aggregated sample group value, to use for regression detection.
-Default value is 0.15f. **NOTE:** This value is not used directly in the Performance Testing Extension, but recorded for later use in a reporting tool (such as the [Unity Performance Benchmark Reporter](https://github.com/Unity-Technologies/PerformanceBenchmarkReporter/wiki)) to determine whether or not a performance regression has occurred when used with a baseline result set.

 ## Taking measurements